There is always something going on in Mazatlan. Some events

 anyone breaking the world record.
 The race begins and ends in front

-of the Faro Mazatlan hotel on Camaron Sabalo.
+of the Faro Mazatlán hotel on Camarón Sábalo.
 Warning!
 The Malecon,

-the road that runs along the ocean from one end of Mazatlan to the
+the road that runs along the ocean from one end of Mazatlán to the

 other, will be closed to traffic, so plan for alternate routes.